IDF accidentally shoots and kills three Israelis held hostage in Gaza – KION546

 By Tamar Michaelis and David Shortell, CNN

-(CNN) — Israeli soldiers shot and killed three Israeli hostages in northern Gaza who had been misidentified as a threat, the Israel Defense Forces said.
+(CNN) — Israeli soldiers shot and killed three Israeli hostages in northern Gaza after misidentifying them as threats, the Israel Defense Forces said.

 “During combat in Shejaiya, the IDF mistakenly identified three Israeli hostages as a threat.
 As a result, the troops fired toward them and they were killed,” IDF spokesman Daniel Hagari said in a news briefing on Friday.

-Note: This story has been updated with additional details and to reflect that the IDF has corrected the spelling of Alon Shimriz.